 Fraudster who Lied About Education on CV to Land £120k Oil Exec Job is Jailed

-Scott claimed to have an MBA from Heriot-Watt, a Master of Science (MSc) in Petroleum Engineering from Imperial College, and a Bachelor of Science (BSc) in Service Science from Imperial College.
+Scott claimed to have a Masters in business administration from Heriot-Watt, a Master of Science in petroleum engineering from Imperial College and a Bachelor of Science in Service Science from Imperial College.
+The decisive factor was the academic paper, which appeared to prove that Scott, of Stainton, near Middlesbrough, was one of the finest engineering brains in the world.